14 Things Your Dog Trainer Wishes You Knew

 –Your dog is not a pack animal.
 You are a family not a pack.
 You don’t need to be a pack leader.
 Being a pet parent as you are with any family member is the correct family dynamic and structure.
 Misguided and outdated perceptions drawn upon from captive wolves pervade the uninformed.
 On this note, your dog is also not trying to be your Alpha, Beta, Omega or any other letter of the Greek alphabet.
 This illogical comparison is drawn from studies done on captive wolves and even David Mech, the preeminent scientist who founded this theory has long ago denounced support of the outdated Alpha pack notion.
 If the leading scientist who first coined the term “Alpha” status for wolves has stopped using this term decades ago, why is it still being used to describe dogs?!
 Wolves are not considered Alphas any longer by contemporary scientists; instead they are considered the breeding pair or more simply, the mother and father, no different than our family structure.

 –Your dog is not revengeful or acting a certain way to spite you.
 Fluffy does not rip up your couch or new Jimmy Choo shoes to spite you.
-You have to teach you dog good habits and behaviors with appropriate chew toys.
-Otherwise your shoes and couch are the same texture, materials and plushness as their toys.
-Now who’s the dummy 🙂
+You have to teach your dog good habits and behaviors with appropriate chew toys.
+Otherwise, your shoes and couch are the same texture, materials, and plushness as their toys.
+Now, who’s the dummy 🙂

 –Chuck that food bowl in the ga’bage!
 Food bowls are the lazy human’s product to ensure a pet that can care less about working for anything.
 Bowls do more harm than good, chuck it, and look at these alternatives for a dog’s food bowl.